 This is just a short list, featuring just some of all the foods that can help supplements your daily intake of magnesium.

-There are also many good magnesium supplements, such as Natural Calm.
+There are also many good magnesium supplements, such as Natural Vitality CALM.
 But however you choose to take in magnesium, it’s very important that you do.
 Your body depends on it for well-being and general balance.

 How do you get your magnesium every day?
 What’s your favorite way to consume magnesium?
 Tell me in the comments!